"We need people that care about our society, and think that facts and information matter. And somebody's got to watch those in power, bottom line."

 Our master's in Journalism and Digital Storytelling is designed for working professionals whose schedules make Saturday classes an excellent alternative to full-time study.
 You'll sharpen your writing, reporting, and editing skills; learn to write compellingly and effectively for an online audience; discover how to design news websites that leverage media elements for maximum impact; and explore the intersection of business, ethics, and the law with new and emerging media.

 You'll receive intensive instruction from faculty who are at the forefront of their fields, but you also learn from the connections you'll make with your cohort of fellow students, who bring their own diverse professional backgrounds into the classroom.
-This goes even further to make our program an exceptional educational opportunity.

 We have an active and effective alumni mentoring program that will help you build your professional connections and networks.
 Because they appreciate what they learned here, our alumni keep returning to share their success.
 You'll find them working at media organizations across the country and around the world, and at local media organizations including PBS, Discovery Communications, The Travel Channel, National Geographic Television, Comcast/Universal, and Maryland Public Television.